-For our assessment of Pittsburgh tap water, we aggregated water quality test data from the Pittsburgh Water & Sewer Authority, the water provider for Pittsburgh, and the U.S. Environmental Protection Agency (EPA), as well as from samples that we collect and analyze.
-We cross reference these data with toxicity studies in the scientific and medical literature, and look at upcoming regulatory changes.
+For our assessment of Pittsburgh's water quality, our Water Nerds aggregated water quality test data from the Pittsburgh Water & Sewer Authority, the U.S. Environmental Protection Agency (EPA), as well as from samples that we collect and analyze.
+Our team then cross references these data with toxicity studies in scientific and medical literature.
 The water filters that we sell in Pittsburgh are optimized with these issues in mind.

 Source Of Pittsburgh Drinking Water